antoniosimuncic/nodejs-iot-server/README.md

    ```
    - API:
       1. Looks up the `Devices` table using the provided `mac_address`.
-      2. If not found, returns: `400` - message: "Device update failed!
-No such device was found."
+      2. If not found, returns: `404` - message: "Device not found!
+No changes were made."
       3. If found, sets the new values in `Devices` and returns: `200` - message: "Device updated successfully."
       4. If an internal error occurs, returns: `500` - message: "Internal Server Error: " + `error.message`